asr319/ScoutOS/README.md

 The backend code now follows basic `flake8` conventions for improved readability.
 The Docker build workflow now points to `ScoutOS/backend/Dockerfile`.
 Dependabot now monitors dependencies in `ScoutOS/backend` and `ScoutOS/frontend`.
+CodeQL scanning runs on the `main` branch for Python and JavaScript code.

 ## GitHub Pages